RinkyRajkumar/RinkyRajkumar/ReadMe.md

 ## About Me

-- Pursuing a Bachelor's degree in Computer Science and Engineering
+- Pursuing BTech in Computer Science and Engineering
-- Interested in programming, problem solving, and software development
+- Interested in programming, problem solving, web development, and software engineering
-- Learning by building projects and improving one step at a time
+- Building projects with Python, JavaScript, HTML, CSS, PHP, and Java
+- Exploring scientific computing with NumPy, Matplotlib, and SciPy
-- Open to collaboration, internships, and beginner-friendly open-source work
+- Open to collaboration, internships, and beginner-friendly open-source contributions

 ---